top of page

 Kamonyi Sewing Project

-In November 2025, Heather travelled to Llandudno in
+In November 2025, Heather travelled to Llandudno in Wales

-Church at Craig-y-Don.
+Craig-y-Don.

-The minister of this church, Rev. James Garnett, has
+The minister of this church, Rev. James Garnett, has worked

-The Queen's Foundation College in Birmingham, whilst
+Foundation College in Birmingham, whilst training for Ministry.

 James took up his new appointment in Wales in 2024 and

-found that his congregation would soon be looking for
+found that his congregation would soon be looking for an

-an overseas charity to support for a 3-year period, and
+overseas charity to support for a 3-year period, and

-suggested Goboka to them, which resulted in Heather's
+suggested Goboka to them, which resulted in Heather's visit.

-Several projects were identified, all of which could start in
+Several projects were identified, all of which could start in a

-a small way, but then be built on for the future.
+small way, but then be built on for the future.
 After

 deliberation, a new Sewing School was chosen for their